wichert/pyramid_sqlalchemy/CONTRIBUTING.md

 * if you encounter an exception: the complete Python backtrace

-Submitting a patch of pull request
+Submitting a patch or pull request
 ----------------------------------

 When submitting a patch or pull request please make sure it applies cleanly to